-4. 4th Offense:
+• 4th Offense:

-- The student will not be allowed to possess the cell phone during school hours. - Other consequences as determined appropriate by school administration, including confiscation of the cell phone. - C. A student's count of cell phone infractions will be "reset" at the beginning of the 2nd semester. - D. If a student refuses to turn in his/her cell phone immediately when asked to do so by a staff member, he/she will be considered insubordinate and, at the least, be assigned 1 day of in-school suspension.
-Repeat offenders will face additional, stiffer consequences. - E. Students MUST realize if they use their cell phone to engage in bullying, intimidation, or harassment of others, their phone and its contents, may be subject to confiscation and review by school administration, in accordance with the Dignity for All Students Act and NYS Law.
-If determined that the phone has been used for activities that are illegal or criminal, it may be turned over to the police. - F. Students caught calling parents for early dismissal without permission of the school nurse or administration, are subject to disciplinary actions, including in-school suspension.
-Students are prohibited from using their cell phone to order food or receive other deliveries during regular school hours. - G. Students MUST understand they may be subject to serious disciplinary actions if they are caught taking pictures/videos of other students or staff members, and then transmitting and/or posting those pictures/videos.
+- The student will not be allowed to possess the cell phone during school hours. - Other consequences as determined appropriate by school administration, including confiscation of the cell phone. - D. A student's count of cell phone infractions will be "reset" at the beginning of the 2nd semester.

+Students MUST realize if they use their cell phone to engage in bullying, intimidation, or harassment of others, their phone and its contents, may be subject to confiscation and review by school administration, in accordance with the Dignity for All Students Act and NYS Law.
+If determined that the phone has been used for activities that are illegal or criminal, it may be turned over to the police.
-The exceptions to these rules are:

-A student may use his/her cell phone during their lunch period.

-• A student may use his/her cell phone to make an emergency call/text in either the school office or nurse's office provided he/she has obtained appropriate permission.

-Teachers may grant permission to use cell phones in a classroom for a specific lesson.
-Students should always check with a teacher before assuming it is acceptable to use their phone in class.